evncosta/100-Days-of-Code/Day 22/README.md

 - Two-player game mechanics
 - Score tracking and display systems
 - Game state management and object interaction

-## 🎓 Course Context

-This project was part of **Day 22: Pong Game** in the 100 Days of Code curriculum.
-It demonstrates classic arcade game development principles.

 ## 🎮 Controls